mollyfrean/mollyfrean.github.io/_pages/research.md

 {% seo %}

 <H2>Working Papers and Works in Progress</H2>
-<b>Frean, M.</b>, & Pauly, M.V.
-"Does high cost-sharing slow the long-term growth rate of health spending?
-Evidence from the states" NBER Working Paper No. 25156.
+<b>Frean, M.</b>, & Pauly, M.V. "<a href="https://www.nber.org/papers/w25156">Does high cost-sharing slow the long-term growth rate of health spending?
+Evidence from the states</a>a>," NBER Working Paper No. 25156, October 2018.
 <br><br>
 Sinaiko, A.D., <b>Frean, M.</b>, Kingsdale, J., & Galbraith, A. "Why do consumers fail to take-up subsidies when eligible?
-Evidence from two ACA state-based marketplaces"
+Evidence from two ACA state-based marketplaces" (in progress)

+<b>Stuart V Craig</b>, Matthew Grennan, and Ashley Swanson. “<a href="http://www.nber.org/papers/w24926">Mergers and Hospital Costs: New Evidence from Hospital Input Markets</a>,” NBER Working Paper 24926, August 2018.
+Ungated version available at <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3232902">SSRN</a>. (under review)

 <H2>Publications</H2>
 <b>Frean, M.</b>, Gruber, J., & Sommers, B. D. (2017).
 Premium subsidies, the mandate, and Medicaid expansion: Coverage effects of the Affordable Care Act.
 Journal of Health Economics, 53, 72-86.